-All the figures in this post come from the research publication: The AI Economist: Improving Equality and Productivity with AI-Driven Tax Policies (Zheng et al. 2020)
+Research Paper Summary - The AI Economist: Improving Equality and Productivity with AI-Driven Tax Policies

 It is really refreshing to see that machine learning, especially reinforcement learning, can be successfully used in social sciences.
 The recent research from the Salesforce team, the AI Economist, is a study on how to improve economic design through the AI-driven simulation.
 The goal of the study is to optimise productivity and social equality of the economy.
 The AI framework has been designed to simulate millions of years of economies to help economists, governments and others design tax policies that strive for fair social outcomes in the real world.